 This dissertation project, based on a practice-theoretical background, is dedicated to the investigation of daily practice of the inhabitants of Neolithic and Eneolithic Monjukli Depe in Turkmenistan.

-The research objective to investigate processes by which urban spaces were actively appropriated in ancient cultures is in this project pursued through the study of Ancient Rome.
+By studying the Ancient Rome this project investigated processes by which urban spaces were actively appropriated in ancient cultures.
 The scope lies on examining the characteristic cityscaping of the lower strata.
 As the source material is often elitist in nature, great caution must be exercised in preparing a view “from below”.
 Access to these marginalized strata can nevertheless be obtained through a dedicated study of Roman satire.

 Gesellschaftliche Bedingungen technologischer Entwicklungen im Neolithikum und frühen Chalkolithikum TurkmenistansDissertation

 Ausgehend von einem praxistheoretischen Hintergrund ist das Dissertationsprojekt der Untersuchung der Alltagspraxis der Bewohner*innen des neolithischen und äneolithischen Monjukli Depes, Turkmenistan gewidmet.